hqakmal/Sales-Analysis-Excel/README.md

 - <a href="https://github.com/hqakmal/Sales-Analysis-Excel/blob/main/Sales%20Analysis.xlsx">Dataset</a>

 ## Questions (KPIs)
-- How does customer age and gender influence their purchasing behavior?
 - Are there discernible patterns in sales across different time periods?
 - Which product categories hold the highest appeal among customers?
 - What are the relationships between age, spending, and product preferences?
 - How do customers adapt their shopping habits during seasonal trends?
-- Are there distinct purchasing behaviors based on the number of items bought per transaction?
 - What insights can be gleaned from the distribution of product prices within each category?

 - Dashboard Interaction <a href="https://github.com/hqakmal/Sales-Analysis-Excel/blob/main/Dashboard%20View.png">View Dashboard</a>